 Alternatively, self-employed people can also use NEST (National Employment Savings Trust) which is the workplace pension scheme created by government for automatic enrolment.

 It’s run as a trust by the NEST Corporation which means there are no shareholders or owners and it’s run for the benefit of its members.

 Although NEST is primarily for people who are employed, they also allow some self-employed people to save with them.

 You can find out if you’re eligible to save with NEST here.
-All have their pros and cons.
+All different schemes have their pros and cons.

 If you are not sure which scheme to save with it would be worth consulting a regulated financial adviser who will make a recommendation based on your specific needs and circumstances.